Official websites use .mil

 This initiative will enable the DAF to establish and maintain essential research and development capabilities to advance the field of Autonomy and deliver operationally relevant autonomy for national security requirements.
 Desired outcomes are to:

 The UARC will be competitively selected through a Broad Agency Announcement (BAA).
-Available Soon.
+CLICK HERE FOR DETAILS.
 It will be based on a consortium model with a Lead HBCU Institution and additional performer institutions, serving under a consortium framework.
 The DAF Chief Scientist (AF/ST) will be the UARC sponsor with a Management Office responsible for UARC implementation and oversite; and an Executive Steering Board (ESB) which will be populated with members from DoD community partners.
 The UARC award period will be 5 years with 5 option years at $12M per year.
 The DAF is leading the investment with $8M per year with additional annual contributions of $2M yearly each from USD(R&E) and USD(A&S).

 CLICK HERE to email us.